Here we will share with you some tips on writing a motivation letter.

-- Make sure that you don’t mention new items in your motivation letter which are not mention in your CV
+- Make sure that you don’t mention new items in your motivation letter which are not mentioned in your CV

 - Be as concrete as possible

-- Don’t cope your motivation letter from others
+- Don’t copy your motivation letter from others

 - Make sure you use a “serious” e-mail address